merely-useful/py-rse/index.md

 ## Handling Command-Line Options {#scripting-options}

-The first thing the main function usually does is parse any options the user gave the program on the command line.\index{option (of Python program)}\index{Python!option}
+The main function in a program usually starts by parsing any options the user gave on the command line.\index{option (of Python program)}\index{Python!option}
 The most commonly used library for doing this in Python is [`argparse`][argparse], which can handle options with or without arguments, convert arguments from strings to numbers or other types,